Usage

 -S description

 Override system description with the provided description.
+The

-The default description is the kernel name, the node name,
+default description is the kernel name, the node name, the

-cept if you use the -k flag described above).
+you use the -k flag described above).

 -P platform